markus-gx/sb-offline-backup/README.md

 # Current Features
 - List all available stories in the space where this app has been installed
 - Create and download a ZIP Archive (Backup) of the whole space.
+- Import the ZIP Archive in the space where a backup has been made.

 # Upcoming / Planned Features
 - Select certain stories for download
+- Backup and Import Storyblok's components
-- Import a backup created by "sb-offline-backup"
+- Backup and Import Storyblok's Assets

 ## Build Setup